Konosprod/Koncerto/README.md

   givepoint Give a point to a player.
 You have to mention him with a @ id        Print discord user id reg       Register the caller as a player score     Print player's score.
-You have to mention him with @.
-No param = ... start     Start a blindtest stop      Stop the blindtest and leave the voice channel summon    Add the bot to your voice channel, you must call it before starti... unreg     Remove yourself from the player list
+You have to mention him with @. start     Start a blindtest stop      Stop the blindtest and leave the voice channel summon    Add the bot to your voice channel. unreg     Remove yourself from the player list
 No Category:
   help      Shows this message.